Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

-In the free audit, we query ChatGPT, Gemini, and Google AI Overviews for the prompts that matter to your business, score your relevant pages against validated signals, and walk you through the biggest gaps.
-You leave with a GEO view of your current position, not a generic pitch deck.
+In the free audit, we query ChatGPT, Gemini, Claude, and Google AI Overviews for the prompts that matter to your business.
+Then we score your relevant pages against validated signals and walk you through the biggest gaps.

 What should a serious buyer expect on pricing, ROI, and risk?